 E-bikes are unique.
 They’re not considered to be “motor vehicles” by most auto insurance.
 But they ARE defined as motor vehicles on most homeowners policies, and thus EXCLUDED.
 That means no property OR liability coverage for e-bikes.

 A few specialty e-bike insurance programs exist.
 For now, we recommend that you buy coverage from them to protect yourself against liability, theft and more.
-At this time, Noyes Hall & Allen does not sell any policy that can adequately protect e-bike owners.
+If you do purchase special insurance for your e-bike, pay particular attention to your Uninsured Motorist coverage.
+As of 2019, Noyes Hall & Allen sells a product that can provide up to $500,000 liability and UM coverage for e-bike owners.

 If you’re a cyclist in Maine, and have questions about insuring yourself or your bike, call Noyes Hall & Allen at 207-799-5541.
 We understand cyclists and insurance.
 We’d be happy to help you protect yourself better.
 We offer a choice of Maine’s top insurance companies, and know how to advocate for our clients.
 We’re independent and committed to you.